iamvickyav/interview-preparation/Java/multithreading-notes.md

 * Each thread gets its own private Stack - To store local variables, track methods calls
 * Default priority is 5

+> **Interesting Read** - Relationship between Java thread and OS threads.
+Whenever we create an object of type Thread, that object, among other things, contains the code that needs to execute and the start method.
+When we run that start method, we ask the OS to create and start a new OS thread belonging to our application's process, and ask the JVM to allocate a fixed-size stack space to store the thread's local variables from that point on.
+The OS is fully responsible for scheduling and running the thread on the CPU, just like any other thread.
+(Reference: https://dev.to/elayachiabdelmajid/java-21-virtual-threads-1h5b).
+Java thread maps to OS threads in one to one fashion

 ## Creating Thread

 * java.lang.Thread interface